stackhpc/terraform-aufn/README.md

 After cloning this repo, source the regular OpenStack rc file with necessary vars for accessing the *A Universe From Nothing* lab project.

+There are a various variables available for configuration.
+These can be seen in `vars.tf`, and can be set in `terraform.tfvars` (see sample file `terraform.tfvars.sample`).

 Next up is the `terraform` bit assuming it is already installed:

     terraform init